DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ### INB_PROD.LUSTXFR.conmgr

-An ADO .NET\Oracle Client connection set up like so (password is not displayed as password protected - this has to be entered EVERY time a change is made to this connection)
+An ADO .NET\Oracle Client connection set up like so (password is not displayed as the project is password protected - this has to be entered EVERY time a change is made to this connection)
  ![INB_PROD_LUSTXFR_conmgr.PNG](/.attachments/INB_PROD_LUSTXFR_conmgr-7d1df574-a27f-4b87-a657-aca2e169fa6d.PNG)

 ## Project Parameters